 "Much discrimination is rooted in ignorance and education is essential to its eradication, and therefore it is important that human rights educational programs assist Manitobans to understand all their fundamental rights and freedoms, as well as their corresponding duties and responsibilities to others"

 -Preamble, The Human Rights Code

-You can also book us to provide a customized seminar at your workplace if you have a specific issue that you would like covered or wish to reach a large group.
+You can attend one of our sessions, or book us to provide a customized workshop at your workplace if you have a specific issue that you would like covered or wish to reach a large group.